This page describes how to prepare your data for training a AutoML Video Object Tracking model.

 The content to be categorized or annotated.
 This field contains a Cloud Storage URI for the video.
 Cloud Storage URIs are case-sensitive.

-The time offset (timestamp) of the video frame that indicates the duration offset from the beginning of the video. .
-The timestamp is a floating number and the units are in second.
+The time offset of the video frame that indicates the duration offset from the beginning of the video.
+The time offset is a floating number and the units are in second.

 A bounding box for an object in the video frame The bounding box for an object can be specified in two ways: